 We have been developing programs that address the specific needs of our community particularly in terms of education.
 We are building our curriculum to combine several elements into our approach to teaching the community; Presentations with live interpretation, Computer and technical assistance, English instruction and Citizenship classes.

 In addressing the education gap that many in our community face, we rely on partnerships throughout the community to help present important information on a variety of topics to the community.
-These presentations are made in english, by experts and professionals in their respective fields, and are translated concurrently to community members.
-The goal is to begin bridging the divide in education, expectations and access to all the important services and knowledge needed to live healthy and happy lives here in MIlwaukee and beyond.
+These presentations are made in English, by experts and professionals in their respective fields, and are translated concurrently to community members.
+The goal is to begin bridging the divide in education, expectations and access to all the important services and knowledge needed to live healthy and happy lives here in the United States.

 We are proud to announce our partnership with Dynamic Education (DynEd), who’s flagship English software will allow our ESL program to grow to new levels.
 We have experience using, administering and deploying this this powerful software which allows us to assess a student’s progress, certify their English language levels and customize each individual’s unique pathway to learning.
-The data driven software uses a multi-modal approach that is comprehensive, fluid and gamified in its design.
+The data driven software uses a multi-modal approach that is comprehensive, fluid design and a polished feel.

-We accept many kinds of donations including culturally appropriate food, household items, school supplies, office supplies, clothing, winter gear and even furniture.
+We accept many kinds of donations including culturally appropriate food, household items, school supplies, office supplies/computers, clothing, winter gear and sometimes even furniture.
 We actively distribute any donations we receive.

-Our community leaders are very active in the community especially during holidays and religious events.
-These events typically see food distributed throughout the community and communal gatherings and a very important part of our community’s activities.
+Community leaders are very active during holidays and religious events.
+These events typically see food distributed throughout the community and are a very important part of our organization’s activities.

 Home Health Care Services

 BRCW is committed to providing needed services to the Burmese and Rohingya families in Milwaukee.
-We understand the importance of having access to quality healthcare as well as the importance of educating our community.
-As many of our community members have been denied access to modern healthcare systems, it creates a situation whereby our community has a lot of ground to make up in terms of how they approach healthcare here in the States.
+We understand that having access to quality healthcare means that our community needs to be educated Many of our community members have been denied access to modern healthcare systems, it creates a situation where our community has a lot of ground to make up in terms of their understanding and ability to navigate these systems.

-During our formation we began working towards creating a Burmese Home Healthcare organization, and made it to the license application process.
-Since then, we have chosen to prioritize our programs and devoted our resources to forward educational, developmental and community organizing efforts.
+During our formation we began working towards creating a Burmese Home Healthcare organization and made significant progress.
+Since then, we have chosen to prioritize our programs and devote our resources to forward educational, developmental and community organizing efforts.
 We may return to our work building a healthcare agency in the future.